thenodon/gonb/README.md

 # Argument passing
 The only way to pass arguments to gonb is by environment variables.
-Each provider must define their own and required environment variables and they must be exposed by the interface method:
+Each provider must define their own and required environment variables, and they must be exposed by the interface method:

 ```python
 def mandatory_env_vars(self) -> Dict[str, str]: